updated June 1, 2021

 Will I need to prove I’ve been vaccinated to travel again?

 Individual countries—or even airlines—have the ability to require vaccinations from would-be travelers.
-Some countries, like Iceland and Croatia, are welcoming travelers who have been vaccinated with no testing or quarantine requirements for those travelers.
+Some countries, like Ireland and Croatia, are welcoming travelers who have been vaccinated with no testing or quarantine requirements for those travelers.

 However, many countries are welcoming unvaccinated travelers as well, so long as you can provide a negative Covid test prior to arrival or agree to a quarantine period.